getodk/docs/contributing.rst

 """"""""""""""""""

-Image file names should be:
+Image file names should:

-- as short as possible while still being descriptive
+- be as short as possible while still being descriptive
-- all lower case
+- be all lower case
-- no spaces
+- have no spaces
-- hyphen separators
+- use hyphens as the separator.

 Good image file names: